xj-m/auto1Point3Acres/README.md

 ## Summary

-An automated script to get the daily reward in 1point3auto (一亩三分地), utilizing pytesseract to creak the captcha, deployed on Heroku
+An automated script to get the daily reward in 1point3auto (一亩三分地), utilizing pytesseract to crack the captcha, deployed on Heroku

 ## Deployment